mantleconvection/terraneo/doc/doxygen_and_pages/documentation/contributing/contributing.md

 That’s it!

-A maintainer will review the PR and merge it into dev.
+A maintainer will review the PR and merge it into main.